Prospective borrowers with good credit and a debt-to-income ratio not exceeding 43% of gross income are often looking for a conventional mortgage.

 Fees and Closing Costs

-Fees and closing costs are paid to the lender, title company, appraiser, and escrow for taxes and insurance.
+Fees and closing costs get paid to the lender, title company, appraiser, and escrow for taxes and insurance.
 Lenders often contribute toward closing costs, easing the burden of the borrower.
 To attract prospective borrowers, sellers will also help pay closing costs on behalf of the borrower.

 First time home buyer?
 Learn more about closing costs and other mortgage terms you need to know before buying a home.